augusteo/techfugee/judging.md

 Feasibility & Sustainability
 What are your barriers to entry or user adoption?
 How are you addressing those challenges?
 What is your rollout strategy?
 Is it scalable and self-sustaining?

-  barrier   : need to have an iPhone address   : future iteration will include android and responsive web scale     : extremely scaleable, only need ocassional CX and bug fixes
+  barrier     : need to have an iPhone fix         : future iteration will include android and responsive web scale       : extremely scaleable, all automated sustainable : requires minimal running cost ($50/month) cash from   : NGO/gov funding and private donations manpower    : volunteer services/NGO like code for australia

 Accomplishment & Learning
 How much did they accomplish in the weekend?
 Did they demonstrate learning from mentors to help inform a better solution?
 Did the demo test core assumptions?